Kilometre zero: Chile

-All national distances from Santiago originate at the Km.
-0 plaque, at the Plaza de Armas main square in downtown Santiago.
+All national distances from Santiago, the capital of Chile, originate at the Km.
+0 plaque at the Plaza de Armas main square in its downtown.
 (Coordinates: 33.4378°S 70.6505°W.)

 Chile's Autopista Central – Eje Norte-Sur (the eastern segment of the Panamerican Highway that passes through Santiago) has its kilometre zero at the intersection with the Alameda del Libertador Bernardo O'Higgins, the capital's main avenue.
 (Coordinates: 33.4462°S 70.6607°W.)

 China

-China Railway's kilometre zero is at the entrance to the Fengtai Yard on the Jingguang Line just outside Beijing.
+China Railway's kilometre zero is at the entrance to the Fengtai Yard on the Beijing–Guangzhou railway just outside its capital Beijing.
 This point was historically the start of the line; the marker is a simple concrete marker, with "0" painted on it.
 There is no ceremonial plaque.

 The kilometre zero point for highways is at Tiananmen Square, just outside the Zhengyangmen Gate.
 It is marked with a plaque in the ground, with the four cardinal points, four animals, and "Zero Point of Highways, China" in English and Chinese.